 - You are driving an old-school racing car

-- Press the clutch pedal
+- Push in the clutch pedal

 - Place your shifter in N (neutral)